wizcamp/wizcamp-realms-demo/session-guide-generation-prompt.md

 - **Genuine excitement** about technology, practical problem-solving, and building useful things
 - **Empowering language** that builds confidence and capability
 - **Natural enthusiasm** that respects the audience's intelligence

-### "Why This Matters" Sections
-- Use engaging metaphors teenagers can relate to: "detective work," "X-ray vision," "digital breadcrumbs"
-- Connect to familiar experiences: apps they use, problems they've encountered
-- Focus on skill-building and empowerment rather than abstract career preparation
-- Use LEGO/building block analogies where appropriate

 ### Language to Avoid
 - **Formal/corporate terms**: "professional," "enterprise," "industry-standard," "production-ready"